[updated 20 June 2018]

 - What is the Status Resolution Support Service Payment?

-While the SRSS payment is made through the Department of Human Services, it is the Department of Home Affairs which funds and decides who is eligible.
-Their rules of eligibility are unclear.
+While the SRSS payment is made through the Department of Human Services, it is the Department of Home Affairs that funds and decides who is eligible under the directive of the Minister.
+The rules of eligibility are unclear.
 The Department of Human Services website only states that:

 “The Department of Home Affairs will decide if you can get this payment.”

-Unlike payments in our social security system where there are clear and transparent eligibility criteria, SRSS criteria seem to be at the discretion of the Minister.
+Unlike payments in our social security system where there are clear and transparent eligibility criteria, SRSS criteria can be changed at the discretion of the Minister and do not require Cabinet approval or legislative change.
 Consequently, it is difficult for those who receive the payment and those who give them assistance to understand what is happening when changes are made.

 - How have the rules for receiving the SRSS Payment changed?